CallumFerguson/ge-engine/README.md

 Project should be able to build Windows native using CLion without any additional setup

-- press build or run
+- Press build or run

 ### Building WASM on windows in CLion